-If you’re living in Collin County and you want to get divorced, do you have to file in the county, or can you file anywhere that you’d like?
+If you live in Collin County and you want to get divorced, do you have to file in the county, or can you file anywhere that you’d like?

 While you don’t have to file in a specific county, it is best to file in the state in which you live.
 If you just moved to Texas, you’ll need to wait at least 180 days before you can file.
 That’s how long it takes for you to be considered a resident.